 This is the common estate of those who have continually denied God and have chosen a lifestyle devoid of regulation by the conscience.
-Eventually this person may become quite adversarial towards the Christian gospel and the Bible.
-Once the conscience is made void and no longer operates, this person is unable hear the voice of the Holy Spirit, who is the instrument of salvation.
+Eventually this person may become adversarial towards the Christian gospel and the Bible.
+Once the conscience is made void and no longer operates, this person is unable to hear the voice of the Holy Spirit, who is the instrument of salvation.
 At this point it becomes impossible for redemption to occur.

 This is particularly applicable to those who have attended church and have heard the Gospel of Jesus Christ—even making a profession of faith in Jesus as their Savior.
 If these individuals fall away from Jesus, it is impossible to renew them to repentance and a desire for salvation.

 For it is impossible for those who were once enlightened, and have tasted the heavenly gift, and have become partakers of the Holy Spirit, and have tasted the good word of God and the powers of the age to come, if they fall away, to renew them again to repentance, since they crucify again for themselves the Son of God, and put Him to an open shame. —Hebrews 6:4